biometricITC/cPP-biometrics/methodology/methodologyPADTesting_1_JM.md

 Above criteria marked in *italics* is initial proposal and need to be discussed later.

+&nbsp;
 ------

 # Mobile toolbox for face verification
-12 th January 2018
+12th January 2018

-## Background
+### Background

 We agreed to develop “mobile toolbox” that defines PAIs that the mobile devices shall detect at minimum during the Berlin iTC meeting.
 I would like to propose “mobile toolbox” for the face verification in this document.
 This document introduces “attack scenario” that defines, not only PAIs but also how they should be used for presentation attacks.
 Most of scenarios are developed based on the existing research papers that study PAD algorithms that can be implemented in the mobile devices.
 So, theoretically, these attack scenarios can be detected with certain probability by the mobile devices.
 I think that the iTC can set an appropriate goal referring experimental results described in such papers.

 &nbsp;
 ---
 &nbsp;